ChenguangWang-Sam/PSCC2022-CVAE/README.md

-# Project: Generating multivariate load states using a (conditional) variational autoencoder
+# Generating multivariate load states using a (conditional) variational autoencoder

 * This code accompanies the paper <i>Generating Multivariate Load States Using a Conditional Variational Autoencoder</i>, to appear in PSCC2022 – Power Systems Computation Conference.